AdrianaManea/Pluralsight_JavaScript_Getting_Started/05_Types&Operators/README.md

 - let person = { firstName: "John", lastName: "Doe"};
 - showMessage(person.firstName);
-- The dot operator takes an object and pulls up one of the properties of the name, in this case firstName.
+- The dot operator takes an object and pulls up one of the properties of the person, in this case firstName.
 - Another very useful feature of Objects is that we can have methods where a property like firstName in our case holds a single value.
 - A method can actually run it's own block of code.